johnnietse/cloth-try-on/README.md

 ### Deployment Notes
 - **Development Mode**: Runs with <code>debug=True</code> for easy testing (not suitable for production).

 - **Scalability**: Designed for filesystem storage, making it deployable to platforms like Heroku or Render with ephemeral storage.
-For production, consider cloud storage (AWS S3) and a task queue (Celery) for video processing.

 ---